-The Frost Scholarship Programme (Florida) funds current students of the State University System of Florida to study one-year, full-time master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.
+The Frost Scholarship Programme (Florida) funds current students of the State University System of Florida and University of Miami to study one-year, full-time master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.

 The Programme is supported by the generosity of the Phillip and Patricia Frost Philanthropic Foundation.
 The first Frost scholars began their studies in October 2014 and the Frost Scholarship Programme (Florida) will continue to offer ten scholarships each year until 2018.
 The Frost scholarship is also open to students from Israel.
 For more information about the Frost scholarship for students from Israel, see the Frost Scholarship Programme (Israel) page.

 Frost scholars will take part in an exclusive week-long orientation programme at one of Oxford’s oldest colleges, Exeter College, to introduce them to academic life at Oxford just before the start of their course.